[Last updated January 2015]

 It goes without saying that you should do some basic research before parting with your money.
 A quick web search will reveal the Los Angeles Better Business Bureau (BBB) has received numerous complaints about a Newport based dealer involving missing shipments.
 Also in the LA area, the city of Santa Monica has filed a lawsuit against another dealer for allegedly engaging in bait-and-switch sales tactics.

 Reputable dealers have many satisfied customers and high ratings from the BBB or similar organizations.
 Reputable dealers will also provide a clear and transparent price list of items available for immediate sale.
+They have ‘skin in the game’ so to speak, with large inventories, and physical premises you can visit.
+Often the principals are industry veterans, well-regarded as speakers and commentators.

 Many shady dealers entice customers with promises of low premiums only to be told later these items are “out of stock”.
 This is typically followed by a hard sell to get you to buy over-priced numismatic coins.
 Of course products do get sold out, but dealers who are repeatedly out of stock on their low premium items should be avoided.